 “My starting point is always a feeling of partisanship, a sense of injustice” explained George Orwell in his written self-portrait.
 Not to simply write when there is injustice but to write about said injustice, his countryman, and fellow political voice, Christopher Hitchens would agree.

-Christopher Hitchens (1949 – 2011) was not a force of nature.
+Christopher Hitchens (April 13, 1949 – December 15, 2011) was not a force of nature.
 He would be akin to a tornado but more organized.
 A tidal wave but more deliberate.
 A high wind but less gentle.
-And he had so much high intelligence that really, he could only be human.
+And he had so much high intelligence that, really, he could only be human.
 Extraordinarily human.1

 To call the collection of essays in And Yet… a contrarian’s manifesto would also be incorrect, despite the title.
-But that is perhaps what Hitchens is most famous: contrarianism.
+But that is perhaps what Hitchens is most famous for: contrarianism.

 Contrarianism is an art.
 It must ascend petulant criticism.
 It is perfected by constant vigilance and unrelenting rejoinder to any whiff of authoritarianism or hypocrisy.

 Also critical is a clear, upfront statement of one’s ideological principles and assumptions.
 Hitchens begins And Yet… with lines from his 2005 book Letters to a Young Contrarian:

 One should strive to combine the maximum of impatience with the maximum of scepticism, the maximum of hatred of injustice and irrationality with the maximum of ironic self-criticism.
 This would mean really deciding to learn from history rather than invoking or sloganizing it.